tomjoht/documentation-theme-jekyll/mydoc/mydoc_alerts.md

 ## Using Markdown inside of notes

 You can't use Markdown formatting inside alerts.
 This is because the alerts leverage HTML, and you can't use Markdown inside of HTML tags.
+It's very easy to forget this, which is why I recommend using HTML formatting for links in every case.
+This way you're less likely to forget to switch into HTML mode when you're writing content in a tip.
+You must remember, however, to avoid Markdown with code and bold formatting inside of notes.